Doing Business in Indonesia

 Many problems can be avoided with very little effort.

-If you have your office or factory in Indonesia, make a point to be seen and be heard: get out off your office regularly and spend some time on the work floor several times a week.
+If you have your office or factory in Indonesia, make a point to be seen and be heard: get out of your office regularly and spend some time on the work floor.
 Look at the production process, ensure that quality is delivered.

-Build a supportive relationship with as many of your workers to ensure that they understand what you mean with quality.
+Build a supportive relationship with as many of your workers as possible or ensure that they understand what you mean by quality.
 Chat and joke with them, be interested in them.
-Solve problems with them.
+Solve problems together with them.

 The secret is to become a real and caring bapak (father figure) or ibu (mother figure).